Kayaking from your Galapagos Cruise

 Kayaking is not a difficult activity at all, and you will go out with your guide or a member of the crew.
 It's a relaxing way to get right out onto the water's surface.
 The waters are tranquil, and your guide will not steer you wrong.
 You don't need any previous boating experience to take advantage of sea kayaking in the Galapagos.

 It is generally considered an extra activity, meaning that it is normally only an option during down time (after the morning activity and before lunch, after lunch and before the afternoon activity, etc).
-However, there are places and times to kayak almost everyday on Haugan Cruises.
+However, there are specific places and times to kayak with Haugan Cruises.
+Your guides will let you know in which areas the activity of kayaking can be done.

 Cerro Brujo (San Cristobal): This is the perfect destination to witness all kinds of wildlife.
 The eroded hill on the northern coast of the island is home to sea lions, shore birds, finches, and mockingbirds.
 Underneath the water, you can see anemones, sponge coral, sea turtles, rays, and all kinds of tropical fish.
 Many travelers consider this to be one of the most scenic beaches in the chain, with white powdery sand and plethora of animals.